eitansuez/lab-ckad-practice/workshop/content/exercises/02-configuration.md

     cascade: true
     ```

 1. Create a Pod named `secure-pod`.
-Use the `redis` image.
+Use the `bitnami/redis` image.
 Run pod as user 1000 and group 2000.

     ```examiner:execute-test
     name: secure-pod